Keyboard shortcuts

 The is64Mode flag interprets the value 64 as the center or zero point, commonly used for bipolar ranges.

-Dropdowns can also be used to store and select predefined preset names.
+Dropdowns can also be used to store and select predefined preset names or send custom commands.

 Reference